 She also wrote short stories and many first chapters of novels that didn’t go any further.
 The problem was that she didn’t actually believe that real people had novels published.
 Then one day she found out that they did, when her younger sister Jaclyn Moriarty called to say that her (brilliant, hilarious, award-winning) novel, Feeling Sorry for Celia was about to be published.

 In a fever of sibling rivalry, Liane rushed to the computer and wrote a children’s book called The Animal Olympics, which went on to be enthusiastically rejected by every publisher in Australia.

 She calmed down and enrolled in a Masters degree at Macquarie University in Sydney.
 As part of that degree, she wrote her first novel, Three Wishes.
 It was accepted by the lovely people at Pan Macmillan and went on to be published around the world.
-(Her latest books are published by the equally lovely people at Penguin in both the US and the UK)
+(Her latest books are published by the equally lovely people at Amy Einhorn Books in the US and Penguin in the UK)

 Liane's youngest sister Nicola Moriarty has also released 2 novels, a wonderful, gripping story called Free-falling and her brilliant follow up novel, Paper Chains published by Random House.

 Liane is now a full-time author.
 She lives in Sydney with her husband and two small children who like to climb all over her while she tries to write helpfully smashing their fists against the keyboard and suggesting she might like to watch the Wiggles instead.

 Once upon a time she went heli-skiing and skydiving* and scuba diving.
 These days she goes to the park and ‘Gymbaroo’ and sings ‘I’m a Little Cuckoo Clock’ at swimming lessons.
 She has discovered that the adrenaline burst you experience from jumping out of a plane is remarkably similar to the one you get when your toddler makes a run for it in a busy car park